 Block "Reported Attack Sites" and "Web Forgeries" in Firefox

-These setting can be very useful for protecting you against malicious attacks, but impact your privacy by sharing your web traffic in order to work.
-If the tracking issues outweigh the benefits for you, then you might want to disable them.
+These settings are useful for protecting against malicious attacks, but also impact your privacy by sharing your web traffic in order to work.
+If these tracking issues outweigh the benefits in your opinion, you'll want to disable them.

 The above extension list concentrates on desktop browsers.
 It is just as important to protect our browsers on smartphones and tablets.